-In the vertical, the chosen indexing requires special attention since the k-axis is reorientated downward in the FORTRAN code compared to the indexing used in the semidiscrete equations and given in §4.1.1.
-The sea surface corresponds to the w-level k = 1which is the same index as t-level just below (Fig.4.1.3).
-The last w-level (k = jpk)either corresponds to the ocean floor or is inside the bathymetry while the last t-level is always inside the bathymetry (Fig.4.1.3).
-Note that for an increasing k index, a w-point and the t-point just below have the same k index, in opposition to what is done in the horizontal plane where it is the t-point and the nearest velocity points in the direction of the horizontal axis that have the same i or j index (compare the dashed area in Fig.4.1.3 and 4.1.3).
-Since the scale factors are chosen to be strictly positive, a minus sign appears in the FORTRAN code before all the vertical derivatives of the discrete equations given in this documentation.
+either corresponds to the ocean floor or it inside the bathymetry while the last t-level is always in tide the bathymetry (Fig. 4.1.3).
+Note that for an increasing k index, a w-point and the t-point just below have the same k index, in opposition to what is done in the porizontal same where it is the point and the nearest velocity points in the direction of the horizontal axis that have the same i or j index (compare the dashed area in Fig. 4.1.3 and 4.1.3 Since the scale factors are chosen to be strictly positive, a minus sign appears in the FORTRAN code before all the vertical derivatives of the discrete equations given in this documentation.